larsreed/jsonschemadocs/README.md

     ![example](docs/sample-html.png)

-    The definition `-DexcludedColumns=foo,bar` may be appended
+    The definition `excludedColumns=foo,bar` may be appended
     defining one or more (comma separated) columns to exclude from the result.

-    The definition `-DskipTables=foo,bar` may be appended
+    The definition `skipTables=foo,bar` may be appended
     defining one or more (comma separated) table IDs to exclude from the result.
     Note that these are the `id`-tags, look in the generated code if you are uncertain.

-    The definition `-DembedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.
+    The definition `embedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.

     A sample with such definitions:
-    `java -jar jsondoc.jar HTML myExtendedSchema.json -DembedUpToRows=1 -DexcludedColumns=sample,note > myLittleSchema.html`
+    `java -jar jsondoc.jar HTML myExtendedSchema.json embedUpToRows=1 excludedColumns=sample,note > myLittleSchema.html`

 2. Wiki